-- she did not write in traditional iambic pentameter - her line lengths vary from two feet to more frequent formula of using the ballad stanza: four feet/three feet - It has been noted that the ballad stanza is also a common meter that was used in the hymns of her day.
-It is believed she used these as a model for the capitalizations of nouns. - The dramatic dashes indicate a pause for breath, as if intended to be sung. - frequent use of slant rhyme or sight rhyme - her poems typically begin with a declaration or definition in the first line - which she sometimes reverses or inverts in the second line
+- she did not write in traditional iambic pentameter - her line lengths vary from two feet to more frequent formula of using the ballad stanza: tetrameter (four feet)/trimeter (three feet) - It has been noted that the ballad stanza is also a common meter that was used in the hymns of her day.
+It is believed she used these as a model for the capitalizations of nouns.
+(Furthermore, the dramatic dashes indicate a pause for breath, as if intended to be sung.) - frequent use of slant rhyme or sight rhyme - her poems typically begin with a declaration or definition in the first line which she sometimes reverses or inverts in the second line